aws-ia/terraform-aws-eks-blueprints/modules/kubernetes-addons/traefik/README.md

 ## Introduction

 Traefik is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.
-Fore more detials about [Traefik can be found here](https://doc.traefik.io/traefik/providers/kubernetes-ingress/)
+Fore more details about [Traefik can be found here](https://doc.traefik.io/traefik/providers/kubernetes-ingress/)

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements